mrabarnett/mrab-regex/regex_3/Features.rst

     ``{i<=1,d<=1,s<=1,2i+2d+1s<=4}`` at most 1 insertion, at most 1 deletion, at most 1 substitution; each insertion costs 2, each deletion costs 2, each substitution costs 1, the total cost must not exceed 4

-    You can also use "<" instead of "<=" if you want an exclusive maximum:
+    You can also use "<" instead of "<=" if you want an exclusive minimum or maximum:

     ``{e<=3}`` permit up to 3 errors

     ``{e<4}`` permit fewer than 4 errors

+    ``{0<e<4}`` permit more than 0 but fewer than 4 errors

     By default, fuzzy matching searches for the first match which meets the given constraints, but turning on the ``BESTMATCH`` flag will make it search for the best match instead.

+    When matching a fuzzy regex which contains a minimum, the regex module will first attempt a match while ignoring the minimum, and then reject it, continuing from where the match finished, if there were too few errors.

 * Named lists (Hg issue 11)